hqff1zah98/edutask-workspace/README.md

 **EduTask Workspace - Personal Study Task Manager**

 Welcome to the **EduTask Workspace** repository!
-This is an interactive web application developed to fulfill the individual assignment requirements for the course **IMS566 (Advanced Web Design)**.
+This is an interactive web application developed to fulfill the individual assignment requirements for the course **IMS566 (Advanced Web Design Development and Content Management)**.
 The system is designed to help students systematically manage academic tasks, course registrations, and weekly lecture schedules within a single, highly responsive user interface.

 ---